Turbo Takeaways

 Should I File for Bankruptcy as a Senior?

-Another important point to note is that you’ll be able to file for Chapter 7 bankruptcy if your income is low enough to pass the means test.
+You can file for Chapter 7 bankruptcy if your income is low enough to pass the means test.
 If not, you may have to file for Chapter 13 bankruptcy, which involves a repayment plan of 3-5 years, and many older adults may not be able to afford those monthly payments.

 Why Is Bankruptcy as a Senior Different?